Bryan De La Cruz Player Props: Marlins vs. Blue Jays

 Bryan De La Cruz At The Plate

-- De La Cruz is hitting .271 with 14 doubles, eight home runs and 21 walks.
+- De La Cruz has 15 doubles, eight home runs and 21 walks while hitting .275.

+- Among qualifying batters in MLB play, he ranks 45th in batting average, 91st in on-base percentage, and 88th in slugging.

-- In 24 games this year (35.8%), De La Cruz has picked up an RBI, and in 11 of those games (16.4%) he had more than one.
-He has also driven home three or more of his team's runs in four contests.
+- De La Cruz has driven in a run in 24 games this season (35.3%), including 11 games with more than one RBI (16.2%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.